gordon-cs/Project-Bernard/README.md

 	* Will generate template, route, test and add appropriate line to app/router.js.
 	* Each route can also have a controller.
 	* File are linked with similar same (e.g. login.hbs and login.js).

+## Styling
+The site uses a blend of Bootrap components (referenced as `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css">` in the `index.html` file) and customized styling, found in the `/styles` folder in the ember app. <br>
+Bootstrap has pretty thorough documentation, which can be found [here](https://v4-alpha.getbootstrap.com/getting-started/introduction/).

 ## Further Reading and Useful Links